mdkd/lwuit-demos/gestures-demo/README.md

 Grid view:

-- Tap an image to view it in image viewer.
+* Tap an image to view it in image viewer.
-- Long tap the screen to enter edit mode where images can be repositioned by dragging.
+* Long tap the screen to enter edit mode where images can be repositioned by dragging.

 Image view:

-- Pinch the image to zoom in/out.
+* Pinch the image to zoom in/out.
-- Drag the zoomed image to pan it horizontally or vertically.
+* Drag the zoomed image to pan it horizontally or vertically.
-- Double-tapping the image zooms to minimum or maximum level depending on the current zoom level.
+* Double-tapping the image zooms to minimum or maximum level depending on the current zoom level.
-- Flick gesture switches to next or previous image depending on the flick direction.
+* Flick gesture switches to next or previous image depending on the flick direction.

 2. Prerequisites
 -------------------------------------------------------------------------------

-Java ME basics
+* Java ME basics
-LWUIT basics
+* LWUIT basics

 3. Important classes
 -------------------------------------------------------------------------------

-GesturesDemo:  The midlet class that initialises the display and starts the application.
+* `GesturesDemo`:  The midlet class that initialises the display and starts the application.
-ImageGrid: Displays a grid of images.
+* `ImageGrid`: Displays a grid of images.
-ImageView: Displays an image.
+* `ImageView`: Displays an image.

 3.1 Design considerations